 Life-Long Skills to Succeed, Starting in Grade 4

 A solid foundation leads to success.
 So our study skills program in Illinois is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
 At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
 Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.

-Your Child in Grade 4-12 Will Learn:
+Here's What Your Child Will Learn:

-- How to manage time and workloads more efficiently.
+- How to plan and track projects.

 - Organizational tips for creating an efficient personal study area and completing homework.

 - How to use an academic calendar and track grades.

 - How to approach the college admissions process, including the college admission essay.